 A developmental milestone is a functional skill or task a child can perform at a certain age within the developmental domains.
 For example, walking is a major developmental milestone and usually occurs somewhere around one year of age, but what happens if your baby is older and still not walking?
 Before you panic, consider what your baby IS doing.
 Can your baby crawl, pull themselves up, or stand?
 These are all signs your baby is developing their motor skills and indicate that walking will soon follow.

 While children typically grow and develop in a similar sequence, they may develop certain skills at their own pace either before or after their peers.
 For example, a child 18-24 months (about two years) old will typically be able to use approximately 50 words.
-This means that you may see a child 18 months (about one and a half years) old using 50 words while a child 22 months (about two years) old is still using only 20 different
+This means that you may meet a child who is18 months old (about one and a half years) using 50 words and another child who is 22 months old (about two years) using only 20

 One step at a time